How a Student Loan Affects Your Mortgage Application

 It’s no secret that a university education in the UK comes with a hefty price tag, leaving most graduates in considerable debt.
-Whether you’ve completed your studies, or are still considering your career path, it’s useful to know how your student debt will affect you in the future, especially when it comes to buying a home.
+Whether you’ve completed your studies or are still considering your career path, it’s helpful to know how your student debt will affect you, especially when buying a home.

-In this article we’ll look at how student loans can impact your mortgage application, and how the right advice can help you to secure the home loan you need, no matter the size of your debt.
+In this article, we’ll look at how student loans can impact your mortgage application and how the right advice can help you secure the home loan you need, no matter the size of your debt.

 - Does having a Student loan affect a mortgage?